-You can buy frozen pinkies on Amazon by clicking on this link.
 When it’s time to feed your snake, defrost a pinky by soaking it in a cup of warm (not hot) water, until it is soft.
 Then, pat it dry until it’s feeding time.

 Newborn mice provide all of a corn snake’s nutritional requirements, and they usually take them very well with little coaxing required.